Stephen King: 1980s: Different Seasons to The Dark Half

 In 1982, King published Different Seasons, a collection of four novellas with a more serious dramatic bent than the horror fiction for which he had become famous.
-Alan Cheuse wrote "Each of the first three novellas has its hypnotic moments, and the last one is a horrifying little gem."
 Three of the four novellas were adapted as films: The Body as Stand by Me (1986); Rita Hayworth and Shawshank Redemption as The Shawshank Redemption (1994); and Apt Pupil as the film of the same name (1998).
 The fourth, The Breathing Method, won the British Fantasy Award for Best Short Fiction.
-King recalls "I got the best reviews in my life.
-And that was the first time that people thought, woah, this isn't really a horror thing."
+Alan Cheuse wrote "Each of the first three novellas has its hypnotic moments, and the last one is a horrifying little gem."

-King struggled with addiction throughout the decade and often wrote under the influence of cocaine and alcohol; he says he "barely remembers writing" Cujo.
+King struggled with addiction throughout the decade and often wrote under the influence; he says he "barely remembers writing" Cujo (1981).
 In 1983, he published Christine, "A love triangle involving 17-year-old misfit Arnie Cunningham, his new girlfriend and a haunted 1958 Plymouth Fury."
 Later that year, he published Pet Sematary, which he had written in the late 1970s, when his family was living near a highway that "used up a lot of animals" as a neighbor put it.
 His daughter's cat was killed, and they buried it in a pet cemetery built by the local children.
 King imagined a burial ground beyond it that could raise the dead, albeit imperfectly.
 He initially found it too disturbing to publish, but resurrected it to fulfill his contract with Doubleday.